jeeva6347/Portfolio-Builder/README.md

 ## 🤖 AI-Assisted Development

-This project was developed using AI-assisted development tools for UI design, code generation, debugging, and documentation.
-The project was customized, tested, refined, and managed by me.
+This project demonstrates an AI-assisted development workflow.
+AI tools were used to accelerate UI design, code generation, debugging, and documentation, while I customized the application, verified functionality, tested features, and prepared it for deployment.

 ---